130 mm towed field gun M1954 (M-46): Operational history

 The M-46 was first seen openly at the 1954 May Day Parade in Moscow.
 It initially replaced the 100 mm BS-3 field and anti-tank gun.
 However, its long range made it well suited for counter-battery actions.
 There are reports of poor fragmentation.
 Its Soviet use with an integrated fire-control system including SNAR-2 radars has also been reported.
 In Soviet service, M-46 battalions were in Army and Front artillery brigades.

 It is or has been in service with at least 25 countries and has been license manufactured in China as the Type 59.
 It was replaced in Soviet/Russian inventory by the 2A36 Giatsint-B and the self-propelled 2S5 Giatsint-S. Several companies, like Soltam and RDM Technology BV, have presented upgrade packages for the gun.
 These include, for instance, an upgrade to a 45 caliber 155 mm gun.
 Its long range made it especially useful in the Vietnam War.

 The M-46 saw extensive combat service with the People's Armed Forces for the Liberation of Angola (FAPLA) during the Angolan Civil War and South African Border War.
 From the mid to late 1970s Angolan M-46s were deployed with some success in the counter-battery role against South African artillery units, which possessed comparatively short-ranged BL 5.5-inch medium guns.
 South Africa later acquired six M-46s from Israel for evaluation purposes; this likely influenced its development of the G5 howitzer, which was adopted to counter the range and effectiveness of the FAPLA field guns.
 Cuba also deployed M-46 batteries of its own in support of FAPLA operations during its lengthy military intervention in Angola.
 Cuban and FAPLA M-46s were used most notably during the Battle of Cuito Cuanavale, where individual guns were deployed in ones or twos rather than concentrated in single positions to reduce the threat posed by counter-battery fire from South African G5s.
 Cuban tacticians were able to repeatedly stall a South African mechanized and armored offensive by using minefields to channel the attackers into bottlenecks where the M-46s could concentrate their fire.

 Tanzania People's Defence Force fielded some M-46 guns during Uganda–Tanzania War in 1978–1979.

-A version of this gun, possibly the Chinese-manufactured Type 59-1, is suspected to have been used by North Korea for shelling the South Korean island of Yeonpyeong in the Yellow Sea on 23 November 2010.
+A version of this gun, possibly the Chinese-manufactured Type 59–1, is suspected to have been used by North Korea for shelling the South Korean island of Yeonpyeong in the Yellow Sea on 23 November 2010.

+The Russian Ground Forces deployed M-46 guns during the Russian invasion of Ukraine.
+Up to half the M-46s in reserve storage were scheduled to be reactivated in 2024 to replace heavy losses of Russian towed artillery.
+According to Ukrainian press reports, Russia has increasingly sourced the guns' 130mm shells from North Korea as its domestic stockpiles of this ammunition type have been depleted by the war.